 Grayson real estate is some of the most expensive in Georgia, although Grayson house values don't compare to the most expensive real estate in the U.S.

-Grayson is a decidedly white-collar city, with fully 87.19% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Grayson is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Grayson who work in management occupations (15.71%), sales jobs (13.52%), and office and administrative support (11.46%).
+Grayson is a decidedly white-collar city, with fully 90.53% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Grayson is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Grayson who work in office and administrative support (15.92%), teaching (15.26%), and management occupations (11.83%).

 Because of many things, Grayson is a great place for families with children to consider.
 First of all, many other families with children live here, making Grayson a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Grayson has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Grayson’s overall crime rate is lower than average for the country.

-The per capita income in Grayson in 2010 was $31,437, which is wealthy relative to Georgia, and upper middle income relative to the rest of the US.
-This equates to an annual income of $125,748 for a family of four.
+The per capita income in Grayson in 2018 was $38,262, which is wealthy relative to Georgia and the nation.
+This equates to an annual income of $153,048 for a family of four.

 Grayson is an extremely ethnically-diverse city.
 The people who call Grayson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Grayson residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Grayson include English, Irish, European, and Nigerian.
+Grayson also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.81% of the city’s residents.
+Important ancestries of people in Grayson include English, Scottish, German, Irish, and African.

 The most common language spoken in Grayson is English.
-Other important languages spoken here include African languages and Spanish.
+Other important languages spoken here include Spanish and Other Asian languages.